Riemannian Penrose inequality via Nonlinear Potential Theory

 We mention that setting $p=2$ and $c_p=1$ in this formula, one gets the same monotone quantity as the one employed in~\cite{Ago_Maz_Oro_2} to provide a Green's function proof of the {\em positive mass theorem}.
-To the purposes of the present paper, it is convenient to further elaborate formula~\eqref{eqfp} by adding and subtracting the term $(t/4)\int_{\{u=\alpha_{p}(t)\}}\mathrm{H}^{2}\,d\sigma $, so to obtain

-where the first summand on the right hand side has now the features of a {\em Hawking mass} term (see~\cite{hawk}), whereas the second one is a quadratic reminder.

 We are then ready to state the following monotonicity result.

 \begin{theorem}[Monotonicity along the regular values] Let $(M,g)$ be a $3$--dimensional, complete, noncompact Riemannian manifold with nonnegative scalar curvature and smooth, compact and connected boundary $\partial M$.
 Moreover, assume that $H_2(M, \pa M;\Z)=\{0\}$ and suppose that, for every $1<p<3$, problem~\eqref{f1} admits a unique solution $u_p \in \mathscr{C}^{1, \beta} (M)\cap W^{1,p}(M)$.
 Let $s,t \in \left[\,t_p, + \infty \right)$ be such that $\alpha_p(s)$ and $\alpha_p (t)$ are regular values for $u_p$.
 Then, the following implication holds true